Mississippi Chapter of the International Association of Assessing Officers

 Section III.1 Nominating Committee

 The President of this chapter, subject to the approval of the Executive Committee, shall annually appoint five (5) members of this chapter to a nominating committee to select candidates for chapter offices.
-The committee shall be appointed no later that July 1st of each year and shall meet to select candidates no later than August 1st of that same year.
-The committee shall select no fewer that two (2) candidates for each office unless there are fewer that two (2) qualified candidates as defined under the provision of Article II.1c.
-The Nominating Committee shall be comprised as follows: One (1) member from MACA; One (1) member from the State Tax Commission, (or other government agency should there be no current members from the Tax Commission); One (1) member from a non-government profession or enterprise; Two (2) members at large.
+The committee shall be appointed no later than July 1st of each year and shall meet to select candidates no later than August 1st of that same year.
+The committee shall select a candidate or candidates for each office.
+The Nominating Committee shall be comprised as follows: One (1) member from MACA; One (1) member from the Department of Revenue (DOR), (or other government agency should there be no current members from the DOR); One (1) member from a non-government profession or enterprise; Two (2) members at large.
+At least three members of this committee will be IAAO members in good standing.

 Section III.2 Elections